Subject Lead: Miss Jess Bunker

 OFSTED 2016.
 “Teachers identify early those children who need extra help to keep up with their peers and provide well-planned support.
 Differences between how well groups of pupils learn are small in most year groups and increasingly diminishing…Differences between the achievement of disadvantaged pupils and others are diminishing by the end of Year 2 and have disappeared by the end of Year 6.”

 Cathy Clarke, School Improvement Partner, 2018.
 “National SATs (School Assessment Tests) are completed at the end of Year 6.
 The results demonstrate that PPG funding is having a direct impact on children’s outcomes.
 We can demonstrate that the gap is closing.
 Practice to support PPG pupils at Meadlands is strong and effective.”

 Each year we review our PPG provision and outcomes.
 We use this to inform our future goals and to determine how we use our allocated funding.
-For further information regarding our current funding allocation for disadvantaged pupils, please refer to the attached PPG Strategy Report and associated audit reports as listed below:
+For further information regarding our current funding allocation and plan for disadvantaged pupils, please refer to the above PPG Strategy documents and associated audit reports below: